 Federer overcomes slow start, reaches Australian Open QFs

-Federer overcomes slow start, reaches Australian Open QFsHungary's Marton Fucsovics makes a backhand return to Switzerland's Roger Federer during their fourth round singles match at the Australian Open tennis championship in Melbourne, Australia, Sunday, Jan.
-26, 2020.
-(AP Photo/Andy Wong)

-MELBOURNE, Australia (AP) -- Roger Federer needed some time to get going in the Australian Open's fourth round, a match after a draining and difficult escape in which he was two points from defeat.
+MELBOURNE, Australia — Roger Federer needed some time to get going in the Australian Open’s fourth round, a match after a draining and difficult escape in which he was two points from defeat.

 To be precise, he required a full set to get sorted.